oracle-livelabs/oci/oci-network-firewall/lab5/lab5.md

 2. After you press create, you will be directed to the policy configuration menu.
 Let's start by creating two services, one for HTTP and one for HTTPS.
 Click on **Services** and click on **Create service**.
 Add a **TCP 80** service for HTTP.
   ![Create HTTP](images/createhttp.png)

-  Repeat the procedure to create the hTTPS service (TCP 443).
+  Repeat the procedure to create the HTTPS service (TCP 443).
   ![Create HTTPS](images/createhttps.png)

 3. Next, go to **Service lists** and press **Create Service List**.